bindstone/couch-transport/README.md

-This is an experimental POC for comparing CouchDB and MongoDB
+This is an experimental POC for comparing CouchDB, MongoDB and ElasticSearch.